matt-russo/pixelsynth-sw/README.md

 * very high freq seems too loud on nNotes>60, is this a bug?
 * get custom URL?
 * mobile version? (no sound on iOS, is audio context starting?)
+* on Feb.
+1, sliders and toggles didn't visually respond in Safari (same with original pixel synth, deprecation in nexusUI?), OK on Feb.
+2